TUC to Tinubu: Order Police to vacate NURTW headquarters immediately

 “The statement by the police on Tuesday, August 30, 2023, claiming that its seizure of the union offices since August 12, 2023 was to forestall an alleged factional clash in the union, is laughable, in our opinion and intended to misinform the public.

-It further said, “The TUC had in its 17th July, 2023 letter drawn the attention of the Inspector General of Police to the April 18, 2023 order of the National Industrial Court, NIC which is an appellate court, requesting the police to intervene in the violation of section 40 ordering the police to enforce the judgement in favour of RTEAN offices in Lagos, which is continuously violated by the Lagos State government, therefore the occupation of the NURTW offices in Abuja is a continuation of the unconstitutional occupation of the union’s offices in Lagos State despite subsisting court orders.

-“Rather than maintain law and order, the police as in the case of the NURTW, is encouraging lawlessness and disorder.

-The TUC advises President Tinubu’s administration to rein in the security services whose personnel are engaging in serial lawlessness and acts of impunity and call them to order without further delay.
+The TUC advises the President Tinubu’s administration to rein in the security services whose personnel are engaging in serial lawlessness and acts of impunity, and call them to order without further delay.

 Disclaimer